Izenda7Series/docs/known_issues.rst

    * - Defect
      - 17819
      - System shows error msg when copying a report using copy management which has an aggregated filter
    * - Defect
-     - 17818
-     - Subtotals auto applying to numeric fields when it has format.
-Reproducible when adding a subtotal and removing it later.
-   * - Defect
      - 17808
      - Border color on gird can be changed but is not reflected in the grid.